-Open Broadcaster Studio (also known as OBS Screen Recorder) is a free and open source streaming software which can be used for making interactive videos for streaming via Facebook, YouTube, and other social media network.
-OBS Screen Recorder is one of the featured rich and advanced screencasting program for Linux.
-This streaming software let you do real-time source and device capture, recording and broadcasting, encoding, and scene composition.
-OBS – Free Live Streaming Software is a cross-platform application runs smoothly on Windows, Linux, and MacOS.
+Open Broadcaster Studio (also known as OBS Screen Recorder) is a free and open source streaming software that can be used to make interactive videos for streaming via Facebook, YouTube, and other social media networks.
+OBS Screen Recorder is one of the featured rich and advanced screencasting programs for Linux.
+This streaming software lets you do real-time source and device capture, recording and broadcasting, encoding, and scene composition.
+OBS – Free Live Streaming Software is a cross-platform application that runs smoothly on Windows, Linux, and macOS.

 Features – OBS Screen Recorder

 - Real-Time audio and video capturing with high performance.

 - Supports multiple sources like webcam, text, images, window screen, etc.

 - You can set up an unlimited number of scenes.